Goroka / Mt Hagen

 - End Violence Against Women

-Over 2016 to 2018 it is hoped that as many as 100 young people will be able to take up tertiary studies because of donor generosity.
+In 2020 there will be 56 young people taking up tertiary studies because of donor generosity.
 These students come from Wewak, Goroka and Mt Hagen regions.
 The scholarships cover the course tuition fees, accommodation and travel.
 A small monthly allowance is also paid to help with extras in their time away from home while studying.